ucam-department-of-psychiatry/crate/docs/source/to_do.rst

 .. todolist::

-- maybe autosense when a results table is a CRATE NLP output table, and provide an extra column with a "run query" hyperlink to show the source text, if available?

 - fix bug (reported by JL 6/11/2018) where the RiO preprocessor tries to put the same column into the same index more than once (see RNC email 6/11/2018)